 Course Description: Glazing in Ceramics with Abouzeid

-Participants will gain both theoretical knowledge and practical experience, allowing them to confidently approach glazing and develop their own visual language.
+Participants will gain both theoretical knowledge and practical experience, allowing them to confidently approach glazing and develop their own visual language through experimentation and guided practice.

-Session 1 — Theory & Application (3 hours)
+Session 1 — Introduction to Glaze Theory, Colors & Shades (3 hours)

-The first session is dedicated to building a strong foundation in glazing.
+The first session is dedicated to building a strong theoretical foundation in ceramic glazing while introducing participants to color-focused glaze testing.
 Participants will explore:

 The structure of a glaze: silica, fluxes, and alumina, and how they interact during firing